 (See the drawing to the right of a SiMe3 terminated polymer.)
 Such a non-standard usage should be defined because P is the accepted abbreviation for the element phosphorus.
 The name of a technique or instrument is not capitalized but the acronym is capitalized.
-An exception to this is when the name of a person is part of the phrase we use to define the technique or instrument.
+An exception to this is when the name of a person (such as Overhauser below) is part of the phrase we use to define the technique or instrument.